QuickLogic-Corp/qorc-sdk/qt_apps/qt_ssi_ai_app/README.rst

    appropriate ARM GCC toolchain to build the project

-3. Use the flash programming procedure to flash the binary to Quickfeather board.
+3. Use the flash programming procedure to flash the binary to QuickThing+ board.

-4. Reset the board to start running the qf_ssi_ai_app application.
+4. Reset the board to start running the qt_ssi_ai_app application.

-5. Connect a UART to the Quickfeather board.
-Open a terminal application, set its baud to 4608000 bps to get the recognition results from the running application.
+5. Connect a UART to the QuickThing+ board.
+Open a terminal application, set its baud to 460800 bps to get the recognition results from the running application.

 For details on data collection, building an AI model, and recognition